Forms and Documents

 Intellectual Property Policy, Policy on Research Misconduct

-Most grant applications are submitted online through the office of ORSP, while others are sent directly to the granting agency.
-The external grant submission Form must be completed and signed by the Chair, Dean, Director of ORSP, Vice Provost /Provost, University Counsel, and Controller before any grant for external funding can be sent by a faculty or staff member.
-Please submit the form at least two weeks before the grant is due.
+Most funding applications are submitted online through the office of ORSP, while others are sent directly to the funding agency.
+The external funding submission form must be completed and signed by the Chair, Dean, Director of ORSP, Vice Provost /Provost, University Counsel, and Controller before any application for external funding can be sent by a faculty or staff member.
+Please submit the form at least two weeks before the application is due.

 New in Reasearch